chaosprint/glicol/glicol-rs/README.md

 Glicol is a **g**raph-based **li**ve **co**ding **l**anguage written in Rust.

-### Usage
-The easist way to try it is via the browser, thanks to AudioWorklet and WebAssembly.
+The easist way to try it is via the browser, thanks to WebAssembly, AudioWorklet and SharedArrayBuffer.

 See:

 [glicol.web.app](https://glicol.web.app)

-### Test and development
-If you hope to test the Rust code with plotting:
+# Usage

+This folder contains the Rust source code of Glicol, with the language and DSP modules wrapped as one `Engine` struct.

+In the `exmaple` folder there are two examples showing how to use Glicol APIs in Rust.

+You should install gnuplot on your OS before you run:
 ```
 cargo run --example plot
 ```